NickSifniotis/aem-multisite-externalizer/README.md

 By using this approach, you avoid the problems associated with the OOTB solution - fragile hardcoded values in tenant-specific code, and a global configuration containing tenant-specific knowledge.
 The AEM Multisite Externalizer provides a more elegant and scalable solution, while still maintaining compatibility with the OOTB AEM Externalizer to ensure smooth operation with internal AEM components that depend on it.

+## Compatibility
+Please note that the AEM Multisite Externalizer is designed to be compatible with Adobe Experience Manager (AEM) versions 6.3 through 6.5.
+It has been tested on these versions to ensure reliable operation.

+However, it is important to mention that this component is not designed for nor compatible with the cloud-based AEM as a Cloud Service.
+Please ensure your AEM version aligns with the compatibility range before attempting to use this component.

+If you encounter any issues related to compatibility, please report them on the GitHub repository so we can work to address them.

 ## Usage

 The AEM Multisite Externalizer is designed to work in conjunction with the out-of-the-box (OOTB) AEM Externalizer.
 The configuration settings for this extension follow the same format as the default externalizer, but it introduces an additional tenant name field.